 It’s only non-existent until there are issues with it.
-When there are issues with your roof, whether they’re due to foundation issues, excess moisture, leaves, other types of weather, or in the worst of scenarios – issues like collapsing, then you would have wished that you would have put a little bit more work and love into your roof.
+When there are issues with your roof, whether they’re due to foundation issues, excess moisture, leaves, other types of weather, or in the worst of scenarios – issues like collapsing, then you wish you had put a little bit more work and love into your roof.
 In this spirit, we’ll have a couple of upcoming posts on roofs, but before we can help you understand how to take care of them, we want to kick things off by describing the different styles that you can choose from.
 Note, these are just a few… more to come:

 Flat Roof